CT 301: Principles of Cell Analysis

 Schedule Type: Lab, Lecture, Lecture/Lab

-This course is designed to allow entry-level students to evaluate their readiness for the CT BOC examination, promote proficiency in entry-level competencies and gain competence in computer-guided screening.
+This course is designed to allow entry-level students to evaluate their readiness for the Cytology Board of Certification examination, promote proficiency in entry-level competencies and gain competence in computer-guided screening.
 Students explore personal and professional development related to the transition into the workplace.
-Topics include certification preparedness (all disciplines of cytotechnology practice), resume development and training in computer-guided screening technology.

 Credits: 2